psychemedia/middle-english-romances/gawain_ragnell_sovereignty.md

 Then bespake him King Arthure,
 And sware there by this daye;
-—" For a little foule sighte and mislikinge,
+—"For a little foule sighte and mislikinge,
 "Yee shall not say her naye." —

 — "Peace, Lordings, peace;" Sir Gawaine sayd;